-Other small development activities included the renewal of several developer project plan approvals, and completion of three fire hydrant installations, completion of the Meadows Market commercial site and extensive site planning for the proposed Rite Aid and Miller Road Plaza on Valley Center Road.
-These two small commercial projects are scheduled to be constructed in fiscal year 2019-20.
+Other small development activities included the renewal of several developer project plan approvals, and completion of two fire hydrant installations, and the completion of the Rite Aid commercial site.
+Other commercial sites are under plan reviews, such as Miller Road Plaza and Autozone.